Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-As a warm-up, we give a simple FPT algorithm for \bra which is practical, and then we build on it to give a more complicated FPT algorithm for \pall.
-Unfortunately, the dependency on $n$ the number of routes in the second algorithm is yet too large to be useful in practice.
+As a warm-up, we give a simple FPT algorithm for \wta, which is practical, and then we build on it to give a more complicated FPT algorithm for \pall.
+Unfortunately, the dependency on $n$, the number of routes in the second algorithm, is too large to be useful in practice.

-\begin{theorem} $\bra \in \FPT$ when parametrized by the number of routes. \end{theorem} \begin{proof} Consider an instance of \bra, which can be characterized by a release time and a deadline for each route.
-We will show that we can create a set of instances such that one of these instances has an assignment if and only if the original instance has an assignment.
-As for PMLS, for each route $r_j$, we consider the instance where $r_j$ has release time and waiting time zero ($RT(r_j) = y_j = 0$).
-The release times and deadlines of all routes are changed so that all release times are less than $P$ as in the transformation described for PMLS.
-If there is an assignment such that for all $i$, $y_i < P-\tau$, then the periodicity does not come into play for this assignment and the algorithm MLS will find it as explained in Section~\ref{sec:braheuristic}.
+\begin{theorem} $\wta \in \FPT$ over star-routed networks when parametrized by the number of routes. \end{theorem} \begin{proof} Consider an instance of \wta, which is given as a release time and a deadline for each route.
+We show that we can build a set of instances such that one of these instances has a valid assignment if and only if the original instance has a valid assignment.

+As for \PMLS, for each route $r$, we consider the instance where $r$ has release time and waiting time zero ($t(r,c_1) = w_r = 0$).
+The release times and deadlines of all routes are modified so that all release times are less than $P$ as in the transformation described for \PMLS.
+If there is an assignment such that $t_{max} < P-\tau$, then the periodicity does not come into play for this assignment and the algorithm \MLS will find the assignment as explained in Section~\ref{sec:wtaheuristic}.